Topology mediated organization of E.coli chromosome in fast growth conditions: Results

-In the last $(0.8-1)$ interval of the cell cycle, as the RFs move towards {\em dif-ters} of the two D-chromosomes, starting out from the CL sites, as mentioned in the previous paragraph.
-Thus, there is a higher propensity for them to be near the cell-center, but there are indications of some spatial separation along the long axis in the position of two RFs, in the data from our simulations as seen in Fig.\ref{long_axis_data} 3rd row.
-In contrast, the experimental data for cell-age $>0.6$ in Fig.\ref{youngren} clearly shows a prominent separation of peaks in the spatial distribution of RFs.
-To check the reason for this discrepancy of our data (averaged over $50$ runs) from experimental data, we plot the spatial distribution of the RFs from individual runs in the $(0.8-1)$ interval of the life cycle: refer SI-6 for data on spatial positions of RFs from $50$ individual runs.
-Many of these clearly show $3$ to $4$ peaks.
-Note that when we plot the averaged data shown in Fig.\ref{long_axis_data} (3rd row), the separation of the peaks diminish, since the positions of the RFs can be oriented differently relative to each other, across different simulation runs.
-We compared the spatial distribution of RF data obtained with Arc-2-2 with that obtained using the Arc-2 architecture in SI-6 ans SI-7 respectively.
-In comparison, the data obtained using Arc-2 architecture shows lesser separation between the peaks, which indicates that Loops-3 and Loops-4 (absent in Arc-2 architecture) play a role in the separation of peaks, seen in the spatial distrubution of RFs.
+To check the reason for this discrepancy of our data (averaged over $50$ runs) from experimental data, we plot the spatial distribution of the RFs from individual runs in the $(0.8-1)$ interval of the life cycle: refer to SI-13 for data on spatial positions of RFs from $50$ individual runs.
+Many of the data from individual runs clearly show $3$ to $4$ peaks, consistent with experiments.
+Note that when we plot the averaged data shown in Fig.\ref{long_axis_data} (3rd row), there is no clear separation in the positions of different peaks of the distribution.
+This because the RFs can be positioned differently relative to each other, across different simulation runs.
+In a particular run, the RF from the left arm (of say D1) can be closer to the middle of the cylinder, whereas the RF from the right arm of D1 might be closer to center in another run.
+We compared the spatial distribution of RF data obtained with Arc-2-2 with that obtained using the Arc-2 architecture in SI-13 and SI-14, respectively.
+In comparison, the data obtained using Arc-2 architecture shows lesser distinct separation between the peaks, which indicates that Loops-3 and Loops-4 (absent in Arc-2 architecture) play a role in the separation of peaks, seen in the spatial distribution of RFs.